Last updated by Suzanne Thomas

 10. How long does the Bring Your Own Device to Ting process take?

 As long as it takes to activate your SIM card.
 If you’re activating with a new number then it’s about 2 minutes.
-If you’re transferring a number from another carrier it’s 2-24 hours though most ports complete in 2-6 hours.
-If you’re swapping a number from another GSM device that’s pretty much immediate but if you want to swap a number from a CDMA device on your account then that’ll take a little longer.
+If you’re transferring a number from another carrier it’s 2-24 hours though most ports complete in 2-6 hours (Landlines and VOIP lines require 5-7 days).
+If you’re swapping a number from another GSM device that’s pretty much immediate but if you want to swap a number from a CDMA device on your account then that will take a little longer as the number would effectively have to port from CDMA to GSM or vice versa.

 11. Can I use my device during the Bring Your Own Device to Ting process?